-e.
-Economic Activities, including Social Entrepreneurship
+G. Economic Activities (Including Social Entrepreneurship)

-For all three legal forms of NPOs, there are no restrictions on an organization's incidental business, commercial, or economic activities, provided that the NPO is established for and primarily carries out activities for the relief of poverty, education, medical relief, preservation of the environment (including watersheds, forests and wildlife), monuments or places or objects of artistic or historic interest.
+For all three legal forms of NPOs, there are no restrictions on an organization's incidental business, commercial, or economic activities, provided that the NPO is established for and primarily carries out activities for the relief of poverty, education, medical relief, preservation of the environment (including watersheds, forests, and wildlife), monuments, or places or objects of artistic or historic interest.